Putting a Play Together!

 - Have students use a Venn diagram to compare and contrast dramas and plays with other types of literature.
 (Refer back to lesson introduction.)

-- Invite students to create a comic strip sequence that with visuals that could be used to write a play.
+- Invite students to create a comic strip sequence with visuals that could be used to write a play.

 - Provide students with a sample of labeled dramas.